 - Softness: The biggest appeal to carpeting is that it is soft and feels great beneath bare feet This is particularly soothing in bedrooms, children's rooms, and some family and living room areas, where you want to promote an atmosphere of comfort and relaxation.

 - Physical comfort: The fact that it is soft and warm makes carpet just about the most comfortable flooring material you can stand on.
-This can be especially important when standing for long periods of time, where harder wood floors can cause pain in feet, ankles, and knees.
+This can be especially important when standing for long periods, where harder wood floors can cause pain in feet, ankles, and knees.
 Good carpeting with a dense foam underlayment is much more comfortable floor than hardwood.

 - Economical: Most carpet is considerably less expensive than most hardwood materials.
 And although carpeting does need to be replaced every few years, perfectly acceptable carpeting may be available for less than $1.00 per square foot.
 Solid hardwoods, on the other hand, start at around $4.00 per square foot and go up from there.